-Material Requirements Planning or MRP is an inventory management system that uses a computer and software.
+Material Requirements Planning or MRP is an inventory management system that uses computers and software.
 This tech-based system works backward from customer orders.
 It answers three questions – What is needed?
 How much is required?
 When is it required?

 It determines when the company would need materials for production, and on this basis, it orders the materials, whose delivery will coincide with the manufacturing dates.
 After that, the system generates the delivery dates for the final product.

-In a nutshell, we can say that MRP helps to plan production, schedule the purchase of raw material and the delivery of the final product, as well as, manage the inventory levels.
+In a nutshell, we can say that MRP helps plan production, schedule the purchase of raw material and the delivery of the final product, and manage the inventory levels.

 Material Requirements Planning – History

 Joseph Orlicky, Ph.D., is the developer of this inventory management system.
-He developed this while working at J.I.
-Case to challenge Toyota’s new lean production system.
-Initially, this system was not dependant on a computer.
+While working at J.I.
+Case, he developed this to challenge Toyota’s new lean production system.
+Initially, this system was not dependent on a computer.
 Instead, it was an arithmetical system useful for primary production control.

 After it was made computer-based, the system grew faster and more accurate.
 In 1964, the first company to test this was Black & Decker.
 Since then, the MRP has become more holistic and includes data from all stakeholders, such as suppliers, marketing, human resources, and more.
 We can also call this new and improved system as MRP II.